tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ##Appraisal aspect

 First aspect that is not described in previous article [computational_emotional_thinking]: how inbound stimulus is appraised to trigger proper emotion?
 There are several appraisal theories that we used to find proper answer to this question.
 We explored Scherer, Smith and Kirby, Roseman and Tomkins  approaches of synthesise appraisal framework.
-Overall appraisal process could be depicted like presented below
+Overall appraisal process could be depicted like presented below:

 ![appraisal in model of six](appraisal_in_model_of_six.png)